Petra Foods in dispute with Barry Callebaut on cocoa unit sale

-* Bombardier's Chief Executive Officer makes statement adjusting 2016 compensation for senior executive officers

-SINGAPORE Oct 22 Singapore's Petra Foods Ltd is in dispute with Barry Callebaut after the latter sought a discount in the final pricing for buying Petra's cocoa business, Petra Food said in a statement late Monday.
+SINGAPORE Singapore's Petra Foods Ltd PEFO.SI is in dispute with Barry Callebaut (BARN.S) after the latter sought a discount in the final pricing for buying Petra's cocoa business, Petra Food said in a statement late Monday.

-Swiss-based Barry Callebaut, the world's biggest maker of finished chocolate products for companies such as Nestle SA and Hershey Co, sought a reduction of $98.3 million in the closing price last month, which Petra Foods considered unjustified.
+Swiss-based Barry Callebaut, the world's biggest maker of finished chocolate products for companies such as Nestle SA NESN.VX and Hershey Co (HSY.N), sought a reduction of $98.3 million in the closing price last month, which Petra Foods considered unjustified.

 In July, Petra Foods said it expected to receive $860 million from the deal, after it first announced selling its cocoa ingredients business to Barry Callebaut for $950 million last December.